 - After termination of pregnancy (TOP) in the first or second trimester, insertion may take place immediately.
 If implanted >5 days after abortion or miscarriage, additional contraception is required for seven days.

 - After pregnancy, Nexplanon® should be inserted 21-28 days after delivery or TOP.
-It may be inserted immediately but this may be lead to an increase in irregular or heavy bleeding.
+It may be inserted immediately but this may lead to an increase in irregular or heavy bleeding.
 If insertion takes place after day 28, additional contraception should be used for seven days.

 Although the insertion technique is straightforward, it is a minor surgical procedure which cannot be learned from any book.
 Practical training (model arm plus supervised live patient training) is essential.